 Class of 2025

 Class of 2027

 Why Our Residents Chose LSU New Orleans:

 " I love the LSU family!
 The faculty, residents, staff are always willing to teach and help!
 I love spending time with my family here in New Orleans and attending Saints and LSU football games.
-I also enjoy eating (crawfish)!" -Tat Yau, MD
+I also enjoy eating Procambarus clarkii (crawfish)!"

 "I had a fantastic experience during my interview.
 Everyone was incredibly welcoming, passionate about patient care, and excited to be in the program, which said a lot.
 The "good vibes" aside, this program accesses a diverse patient population with training at several hospitals, creating exposure to different groups of individuals and healthcare systems.
 I am confident I will be well-prepared for whatever may come next."